 1. One of the events occurs at the location management server as specified in the subscribe request.
 The location management server identifies the UEs which are moved into the area or moved out of the area based on their location data and time stamp of the location.
 The LMS may report the list of all UEs in the given location or UEs moved in and moved out.

-When the Geofencing service is triggered, the LM Server also checks whether the UE is inside/outside the area based on the location information criteria as defined in Table 9.3.2.14-1 and the received UE location data.
+When the Geofencing service is triggered, the location management server also checks whether the UE is inside/outside the area based on the location information criteria as defined in Table 9.3.2.14-1 and the received UE location data.
 Further, the LM Server statistics and reports the Geofencing monitoring events (e.g. the list of UEs moving in/out of the location area, the number of UEs moving in/out of the location area, the time period of UEs enter/leave the location area, etc.) to the VAL server.

 2. The location management server sends a location area monitoring notification to the VAL server.
 In the notification message, the location management server includes the information as specified in Table 9.3.2.16-1.

-If the LM server didn't obtain any UE location information due to UE issues or network issues in step 1, it informs the VAL server with the proper reason (e.g., "UE cannot be connected") in the notification report.
+If the location management server didn't obtain any UE location information due to UE issues or network issues in step 1, it informs the VAL server with the proper reason (e.g., "UE cannot be connected") in the notification report.

-3. After received the Geofencing information report from the LM Server, the VAL server may take some actions to inform the VAL UE (e.g. send the alarms or warnings to the UE).
+3. After received the Geofencing information report from the location management server, the VAL server may take some actions to inform the VAL UE (e.g. send the alarms or warnings to the UE).

 NOTE: The step 3 is out of 3GPP scope.